Sarosim/2048/README.md

 4. build in the opportunity of undoing in case of accidentially sliding tiles to unwanted direction or bad luck with random tile position or value when getting a new tile.
 Especially when it results in game over. --> specifically tested by generating game over situations, works well.

-## Defensive testing - MEG ATIRNI + BELEIRNI
+## Defensive testing

 I tested unexpected user behaviour - tried to misbehave.
 This is how I found the bug of pressing arrow buttons very fast resulted in starting moves before the previous move has finished.
 Even though I eliminated it by checking ready status, when the gameboard is full of tiles and the quick keystrokes are continued, a tile appeared off-grid: tile element was generated with undefined position style
 ('gt-position-style-undefined-undefined'), therefore were positioned off-grid.
-I'm simply deleting the tiles with erroneous position classes as soon as they are created.
+I'm simply deleting the tiles with erroneous position classes as soon as they are created to overcome this issue.

 # Deployment